Account-Based Marketing for Canadian Tech Startups: CASL Compliance First

 Measurement and Velocity in Canada

 CASL compliance adds friction to ABM velocity.
-You'll see longer time-to-first-touch for new accounts as you build the consent foundation.
-Expect a 60-90 day ramp to launch coordinated ABM campaigns against new target accounts.
+Expect longer time-to-first-touch for new accounts as you build the consent foundation.
+Plan for a 60 to 90 day ramp to launch coordinated ABM campaigns against fresh target accounts.

-Measure account-level engagement velocity: how quickly do prospects move from initial interest (content download, webinar signup) to sales conversation?
-This is your true ABM metric in the CASL environment.
+Measure account-level engagement velocity: how fast do prospects move from initial interest (content download, webinar signup) to sales conversation?
+That is your true ABM metric in the CASL environment.
+Track tier-to-tier promotion velocity, intent-score progression by account, and the rate at which Tier 3 accounts move into consented territory.

 Canadian Tech Hubs and Localized Outreach

-Vancouver's climate tech and enterprise software scenes are equally important.
-Montreal's AI and biotech clusters are rapidly expanding.
+Vancouver's climate tech and enterprise software scenes carry equal weight.
+Montreal's AI and biotech clusters are expanding rapidly.
 Tailor your messaging and targeting to each regional ecosystem.
-Toronto enterprises value operational efficiency and market expansion; Vancouver climate startups prioritise sustainability impact; Montreal innovators want academic partnerships and talent density.
+Toronto enterprises value operational efficiency and market expansion.
+Vancouver climate startups prioritize sustainability impact.
+Montreal innovators want academic partnerships and talent density.
+Web personalization makes that segmentation tractable without standing up three separate sites.

 FAQ